showteeth/scfetch/README.md

 ##### Extract metadata

-`scfetch` provides `ExtractCELLxGENEMeta` to filter dataset metadata, the available values of attributes can be obtained with `StatDBAttribute` except **cell number**:
+`GEfetch2R` provides `ExtractCELLxGENEMeta` to filter dataset metadata, the available values of attributes can be obtained with `StatDBAttribute` except **cell number**:

 ```r
 # human 10x v2 and v3 datasets